Pratikshinde55/Git-Intro/README.md

 ![git-status-for-check-staging](https://github.com/user-attachments/assets/6981e6a2-7435-472c-a229-838d116cf579)

 ## git commit command:
-git commit command is used for taking snapshot/backup of specific file with message.
+git commit command is use for taking snapshot/backup of specific file with message.

     git commit <File_Name> -m "This is commit message"